 An earlier study published in the Journal of Medicinal Foods found a direct correlation between the antioxidant phenol content of spice and herb extracts and their ability to inhibit glycation and block the formation of AGE compounds (advanced glycation end products), making them potent preventers of heart disease and premature aging.

-Here, cloves were ranked as the most potent of 24 common herbs and spices found in your spice rack.
+Cloves are the most potent of 24 common anti-inflammatory foods found in your spice rack.
 In all, the following were found to be the top 10 most potent anti-inflammatory herbs and spices:

 It’s important to realize that chronic inflammation is the source of many if not most diseases, including cancer, obesity, and heart disease, which essentially makes it the leading cause of death in the US.